 Concepts of management, leadership and followership, change-persistence and organizational structure as frameworks for managing policy development and delivery of nursing care to groups of clients in an acute care setting.
 The transition from student role to professional nursing role as provider, coordinator, and designer is emphasized.
-Co-requisite: NUR 471.
+Co- requisite: NUR 471.

-NUR 471 Christian Leadership in Nursing Practicum (3)

-Practicum hours are to equal hours 9 hours per week for the 15 weeks semester (135 hours total for the semester).
+NUR 471 Christian Leadership in Nursing Practicum (3) Fall, Spring, RN-BSN Practicum hours are to equal hours 9 hours per week for the 15 weeks semester (135 hours total for the semester).
 This experience emphasizes the student experience of observing and assuming the role of nurse leader/manager.
 Implications for nursing theory-driven practice, teaching-learning processes, change-persistence, and collaboration with other healthcare providers shall be emphasized.
 Preceptors are selected and assigned to students by the course coordinator and/or nursing faculty.
-Co-requisite: NUR 470.

-NUR 494 NCLEX Review (1)

-This NCLEX review course shall be scheduled by the School of Nursing for all graduating senior nursing students.

-NUR 498 Senior Capstone Practicum (2)

-LVN thirty (30) unit option only.
+Co- requisite: NUR 470.
+NUR 494 NCLEX Review (1) Fall, Spring This NCLEX review course shall be scheduled by the School of Nursing for all graduating senior nursing students.
+NUR 498 Senior Capstone Practicum (2) LVN thirty (30) unit option only.
 This practicum course focuses on the roles and responsibilities of a new graduate professional nurse.
 The course provides an opportunity for the student to further develop appropriate leadership and practice nursing skills necessary for the beginning practitioner role.
 It also facilitates synthesis for nursing knowledge and skills acquired in previous LVN option courses for the provision of nursing care to individuals and families.
-Six (6) hours/week of practicum.

-NUR 499 Senior Capstone Practicum (3)

-This practicum senior level course focuses on the roles and responsibilities of a new graduate BSN professional nurse.
+Six (6) hours/ week of practicum.
+NUR 499 Senior Capstone Practicum (3) Fall, Spring, RN-BSN This practicum senior level course focuses on the roles and responsibilities of a new graduate BSN professional nurse.
 The course provides an opportunity for the student to further develop leadership and practice nursing skills necessary for the beginning practitioner role.
 It also facilitates synthesis of the nursing knowledge and skills acquired in previous program courses in the provision of nursing care to individuals, families, and aggregates.
 Faculty in collaboration with the nursing administrators in health care agencies identify agency nurses who will assist students to achieve course/individual objectives in the agency.
 A nursing clinical faculty member and the selected agency nurse, i.e., Clinical Faculty, who is matched with the student assist the student to develop a Personal Objective Plan.
+The Plan is a set of individualized specific matched with the student assist the student to develop a Personal Objective Plan.
 The Plan is a set of individualized specific measurable objectives, which guide the student's clinical learning experience while meeting course objectives.
 The Clinical Faculty, the student and Campus Faculty form a three person team which facilitates the implementation of the student's plan.
 Nine (9) hours/week practicum.